-The AD9883 is a high-precision, high-speed analog device.
-As such, to get the maximum performance out of the part it is important to have a well laid-out board.
-The following is a guide for designing a board using the AD9883.
+The AD9883A is a high-precision, high-speed analog device.
+In order to achieve the maximum performance out of the part it is important to have a well laid-out board.
+The following is a guide for designing a board using the AD9883A.